splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 .. meta::
    :description: Learn about MetricSets in Splunk Observability Cloud.
 MetricSets are categories of metrics about traces and spans in Splunk APM.

-MetricSets are categories of key indicators, such as request rate, error rate and durations, calculated based on your traces and spans in Splunk APM.
+MetricSets are key indicators, such as request rate, error rate and durations, calculated based on your traces and spans in Splunk APM.
 There are two categories of MetricSets: Troubleshooting MetricSets (TMS), used for high-cardinality troubleshooting, and Monitoring MetricSets (MMS), used for real-time monitoring.

-MetricSets are specific to Splunk APM, but Monitoring MetricSets are similar to the metric time-series used in Splunk Infrastructure Monitoring to populate charts and generate alerts.
+MetricSets are specific to Splunk APM, but Monitoring MetricSets are similar to the metric time series used in Splunk Infrastructure Monitoring to populate charts and generate alerts.
 See the following :ref:`monitoring-metricsets` section for more information.

 .. _troubleshooting-metricsets:

 Troubleshooting MetricSets
 ==========================

-Troubleshooting MetricSets (TMS) are metric time series used for high-cardinality troubleshooting of identities in APM and for historical comparison among spans and workflows.
-Splunk APM can generate Troubleshooting MetricSets based on indexed span tags and processes.
+Troubleshooting MetricSets (TMS) are metric time series used for troubleshooting high-cardinality identities in APM.
+You can also use TMS to make historical comparisons among spans and workflows.
+Splunk APM can index span tags and processes to generate TMS.

 There are several span tags indexed by default in APM.
 See :ref:`apm-default-span-tags`.
 You can also create custom TMS by indexing specific span tags and processes.
 To learn how to index span tags and processes to generate new Troubleshooting MetricSets, see :ref:`apm-index-span-tags`.